 Nicole: When you first get a diagnosis, all you see and all you hear is cerebral palsy.
 But as time goes on, it becomes your child, the situation becomes ‘this is my son, who has cerebral palsy,’ but it doesn’t define who he is.

-Kati (Mother of three, one with Down syndrome): Don’t doubt for a minute that your little child is going to make a big impact on the world, in their own way.
+Kati (Mother of 3 children, 1 with Down syndrome): Don’t doubt for a minute that your little child is going to make a big impact on the world, in their own way.
 And our job is just to love them and help them.
 And you’ll need to give them a lot of help.
 But, in the same breath, there’s a lot of help out there for you too.